readytensor/rt-agentic-ai-cert-week9/README.md

 ## License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
+This project is licensed under the CC BY-NC-SA 4.0 License – see the [LICENSE](LICENSE) file for details.

 ---